654642312/neovim/README.md

 ## dependencies

-you need to install a plugin manager, install and yarn
+you need to install a plugin manager and yarn

 [Plug mannager](https://github.com/junegunn/vim-plug)